 Genus Lagenodifflugia Medioli & Scott, 1993

-Diagnosis: Shell pyriform, often with a constriction of the neck, frequently circular in cross-section but sometimes slightly compressed, composed mainly of agglutinate mineral particles bound by an organic cement: aperture terminal, circular: internally the shell is partitioned into two regions by a diaphragm constructed as part of the shell wall but having a single central orifice.
+Diagnosis: Shell pyriform, often with a constriction of the neck, most frequently circular in cross-section but sometimes slightly compressed, composed mainly of agglutinate mineral particles bound by an organic cement; aperture terminal, circular; internally the shell is partitioned into two regions by a diaphragm constructed as part of the shell wall but having a single central orifice.

-Type species Lagenodifflugia vas (Leidy, 1874)
+L. vas (Leidy, 1874) (Type species)

-Lagenodifflugia bryophila (Penard, 1902)
+L. bryophila (Penard, 1902)

 Remarks: For the function of this diaphragm, see rotifers.
 For more information about the differences between Pontigulasia, Lagenodifflugia and Zivkovicia look here.
 For the species described by Penard look here.